Wholesome and delicious vegan zucchini muffins. These vegan muffins are moist, filling, easy to make, and fabulous as is or spread with vegan butter.

 And…they are super good!
 They taste wonderful while also having this wholesome feel.

-And now I’m thinking some vegan zucchini bread is up next because putting zucchini in baked goods is nothing but a very good idea.
+And now I’m thinking some vegan zucchini bread is up next because putting zucchini in baked goods is nothing but a very good idea (Update: vegan zucchini bread is here as well as vegan zucchini brownies and vegan zucchini fritters!).

 And now I’m going to include a batter shot below that is not super pretty looking, but I had to show it so you can see how thick this batter is.
 I know that if I don’t show it some people will be trying to make this and then saying I must have made a mistake with the recipe, there must be more liquid required!